atul-tiwari/SMS_Spam_Dectection/documentation.md

-Certainly, here's a brief documentation for the provided code:

 **Title:** Text Classification and Model Evaluation

 **Description:** This code performs text classification on a dataset of messages (e.g., emails or text messages) to determine whether they are "spam" or "not spam" (ham).
 The code follows a series of steps, including data preprocessing, feature extraction, and model evaluation.
 Below are the key components of the code: